thsetz/ps.basic/docs/source/usage.rst

       - We show how to import the needed modules/methods
       - define handler_functions for the states
       - define states  using those handler_functions for the states
+      - **generate that picture from the implementations source code** - as opposed to implement the behaviour as assumed by a third party picture.
+The here shown picture is **much closer** to what the service does.
+It can be checked within the dev_stage based monitoring environments.

 ---------------------------------------------------